Quantco/spox/docs/operators.rst

 In the representation inputs and outputs are specified positionally.
 Because of this, inputs are positional arguments and outputs are either a single variable or a tuple.

-Runtime-dependent values (variables) – such as operator inputs and outputs – are represented with ``Var`` objects in Spox.
+Runtime-dependent values (variables) – such as operator inputs and outputs – are represented with immutable ``Var`` objects in Spox.
 Internally, ``Var`` store the information (their ancestry) necessary to recover the computational graph to compute them.
-They should never be mutated

 Inputs and outputs may also be variadic or optional.

 - Variadic indicates that we may have a (usually arbitrary) number of variables passed in for this input.
 Since in ONNX protobuf inputs/outputs are just a homogenous positional list, only the last argument may be variadic.
 However, in Spox a ``Sequence[Var]`` is used to represent this case.
+As a variadic output's length may be ambiguous, this is resolved at generation-time either with a `output variadic solution patch`, or by generating an extra argument to specify this.
 - Optional implies the input may be omitted.
 This is slightly inconsistent within the ONNX representation, as there are two ways to omit an argument: either it can be not provided in the argument list or instead an "empty variable" (empty string for the name) may be passed in.
 The generated Spox constructors make a best attempt to abstract this out, and optionals are represented with ``Optional[Var]``.

+Multiple outputs of an operator are returned as a tuple, with its elements typed as above.

 .. note::
    Though optional outputs are allowed by the standard, Spox does not support them.
 All the possible outputs will be named in the model.
 It is expected that model optimisers will remove references to unused outputs.

+A simple example would be ``Reshape`` with two inputs: ``data: Var`` and ``shape: Var``.
+On the other hand, ``Concat`` has a variadic input ``inputs: Sequence[Var]``, and ``Split``'s variadic output is returned as ``Sequence[Var]``.

 Schema
 ------